mvillca31/SECFinancialsDEProject/README.md

 10. [Contact](#contact)

 ## Project Overview
-This project aims to extract, transform, and load (ETL) financial data from the SEC EDGAR database, enabling detailed financial analysis and reporting.
-It leverages various data engineering techniques to ensure data accuracy, consistency, and availability for analytical purposes.
+This project aims to extract, transform, and load (ETL) financial data from the SEC EDGAR database, enabling detailed financial analysis, reporting, and  It leverages various data engineering techniques to ensure data accuracy, consistency, and availability for analytical purposes.

 ## Features
-- **Data Extraction**: Automated scripts to download financial data from the SEC EDGAR database.
+- **Data Extraction**: Download financial data from the SEC EDGAR database.
 - **Data Transformation**: Data cleaning, normalization, and transformation processes to prepare the data for analysis.
-- **Data Loading**: Efficiently loading the transformed data into a SQL database for querying and analysis.
+- **Data Loading**: Efficiently loading the transformed data into Database for querying and analysis.
 - **Reporting**: Generating insightful reports and visualizations from the financial data.

 ## Installation